janafattal/DSA210-Project/README.md

    - Identify patterns in audience engagement

 3. **Statistical Analysis**:
-   - Calculate key metrics such as engagement rate, follower growth rate, and reach
+   - Calculate key metrics such as engagement rate and reach

 ## Tools and Techniques